 Our Board Members

-The Prominent Rally for Rivers Board Members include Justice Arijit Pasayat, Ms. Kiran Mazumdar-Shaw, Mr. Ravi Singh, Mr. Shashi Shekhar, Mr. Pravesh Sharma, Mr. B Muthuraman, Mr. Chandrajit Banerjee, Mr. Narasimha Raju, and Dr. AS Kiran Kumar.
+The Prominent Rally for Rivers Board Members includes Justice Arijit Pasayat, Ms. Kiran Mazumdar-Shaw, Mr. Ravi Singh, Mr. Shashi Shekhar, Mr. Pravesh Sharma, Mr. B Muthuraman, Mr. Chandrajit Banerjee, Mr. Narasimha Raju, and Dr. AS Kiran Kumar.

-The Prominent Rally for Rivers Board Members include Justice Arijit Pasayat, retired Supreme Court Judge; Ms. Kiran Mazumdar-Shaw, Chairperson & Managing Director of Biocon; Mr. Ravi Singh, Secretary General & CEO of World Wide Fund for Nature – India; Mr. Shashi Shekhar, IAS (retired) former Secretary of the Ministry of Water Resources, River Development and Ganga Rejuvenation, Government of India; Mr. Pravesh Sharma, IAS (retired) , who last served as MD of Small Farmer’s Agribusiness Consortium in the Ministry of Agriculture, Government of India; Mr. B Muthuraman, former Vice Chairman, Tata Steel; Dr AS Kiran Kumar, former chairperson of Indian Space Research Organization (ISRO); Mr. Chandrajit Banerjee, Director General, Confederation of Indian Industries and Mr. Narasimha Raju, Retd IAS, former Secretary, Government of Karnataka.
+The Prominent Rally for Rivers Board Members include Justice Arijit Pasayat, retired Supreme Court Judge; Ms. Kiran Mazumdar-Shaw, Chairperson & Managing Director of Biocon; Mr. Ravi Singh, Secretary General & CEO of World Wide Fund for Nature – India; Mr. Shashi Shekhar, IAS (retired) former Secretary of the Ministry of Water Resources, River Development and Ganga Rejuvenation, Government of India; Mr. Pravesh Sharma, IAS (retired), who last served as MD of Small Farmer’s Agribusiness Consortium in the Ministry of Agriculture, Government of India; Mr. B Muthuraman, former Vice Chairman, Tata Steel; Dr. AS Kiran Kumar, former chairperson of Indian Space Research Organization (ISRO); Mr. Chandrajit Banerjee, Director General, Confederation of Indian Industries and Mr. Narasimha Raju, Retd IAS, former Secretary, Government of Karnataka.

 Dr. Justice Arijit Pasayat